adam6806/Broken-Java/README.md

   - Bank Account B -> Bank Account A $49.00

 2. Print a list of all transactions.

-While accomplishing these two tasks improve the project as much as you possibly can.
+3. Improve the project as much as you possibly can whatever that means to you.

 Please describe what you are thinking while you are working.